Busted (band): Musical style

-Busted's genre has been described as pop rock, pop punk and college rock.
+Busted's genre has been described as pop rock, pop-punk and college rock.
 Although the band were often referred to as a boy band, Simpson, Bourne and Willis would often reject that label.
-Simpson stated 'Those clichés are everything the band wasn't, because we hated them.
+Simpson said, 'Those clichés are everything the band wasn't, because we hated them.
 We hated the machine of pop, we split up at the height of our fame, they were talking about us putting on a Wembley Stadium gig and we gave it up.'
 The sound of their first two albums were often compared to that of Wheatus, Blink-182 and Sum 41 and the band were complimented on the energy and enthusiasm brought to the studio and shows.
 When Busted returned to the pop punk sounds for Half Way There, Simpson noted that it was a style they tried to have when they were younger but the 'record label wouldn't allow it'.
 Busted's attempts to mature their sound was noted by Simpson in a BBC Interview.
 He stated 'I would go to the label and say, 'You've got to turn the drums up, you can't hear them and it doesn't sound like a rock record, it sounds like a pop record'.

-Their third album Night Driver was a departure from their original sound.
+Their third album, Night Driver, was a departure from their original sound.
 NME noted upon the release of "Coming Home", that the band were much more 'synth-pop' influenced.
 Influence from the 1980s decade and Daft Punk were also noted.
 The group also branched out into R&B and bass-heavy alternative pop.

 Lyrically, Busted often references pop culture.
 Bourne stated 'The pop culture references are a big part of what we do.
 On those early records, we’ve got Britney Spears and Dawson's Creek in there, now we’re writing about Elon Musk.
 That's what's in our lives now'.
 Their song Year 3000 is also heavily influenced by Back to the Future.
 The band also described their style as 'tongue in cheek', stating that if you do that to 'banging rock music' and that 'When you do that, you can be silly, it really works'.

 Influences

-Busted have spoken about various influences for their sound and songwriting including Robbie Williams, Michael Jackson and Blink-182.
-Simpson stated that the latter in particular was a 'big influence back in the day'.
-Bourne also stated that Third Eye Blind was a 'major influence' to the early days of the band.
-Upon announcing that Wheatus would be joining them on tour in 2019, Willis stated that the band was a "massive Busted influence".
+Busted have spoken about various influences for their sound and songwriting including Robbie Williams, Green Day, Michael Jackson and Blink-182.
+Simpson said that the latter in particular was a "big influence back in the day".
+Bourne also stated that Third Eye Blind was a "major influence" to the early days of the band.
+Upon announcing that Wheatus would be joining McBusted on tour in 2014, Willis said that the band was a "massive Busted influence".